A Rosie World is exactly what it says on the tin. It’s about me, my family and our lives.

 This is the world through our eyes.

 That’s me.
 I’m the writer of everything on here.
 I’m a wife to Sukh, and mother to Shalini and Shivam.
-I’m nutty, I’m loud and friends say I’m fun to be around.
+A little bit nutty and very loud!
+Friends say I’m fun to be around.
 Growing up, I was always the clown.
 I somehow feel it’s my job to keep everyone entertained.
 I’m the all-singing, all-dancing act.
 I don’t mind making a bit of a fool of myself in order to extract a few smiles.

 I’m also full-time radio producer.
 My life is busy and can often get very hectic.
 I won’t lie, I do get very stressed and sometimes obsess over the minor details.
 I give everything I’ve got to my job and sometimes I’m drained by the time I pick up the kids and get home but as a working mum, my day doesn’t end there.
 As every parent knows, the evenings can be just as hard.
 That’s all part and parcel of life though and no matter how challenging it may feel at times, it’s not something I ever want to change or swap for a different option.
 I love my life.
 I enjoy my life.
 This blog is my outlet to share all of that with you – all of the ups and downs and everything in between.